fhlemay/OCR_WPdev_project6_Planty/wp-content/themes/planty/readme.txt

 == Copyright ==

-Planty WordPress Theme, (C) 2023 Agence Web XYZ
+Planty_2024 est un thème enfant de Twenty Twenty-Four (https://wordpress.org/themes/twentytwentyfour/), (C) the WordPress team, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

-Planty is distributed under the terms of the GNU GPL.
+Twenty Twenty-Four WordPress Theme, (C) 2023 WordPress.org Twenty Twenty-Four is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by